Aphasia, Dysarthria & Cognitive disorder's screenerProduct description

 a toothbrush, a medical thermometer, test sheets

-• It is convenient to print pages 1 and 2 of the double-sided test sheets and use the bottom portion of page 2 (below the drawing task) for the writing task.
+• Test Sheet Usage: For efficiency, print pages 1 and 2 of the double-sided test sheets.
+Utilize the lower portion of page 2 (below the drawing task) for the writing task.

 Representative: Kentaro Araki SLP, PhD